franke-hub/SDL/doc/cpp/pub_list-ai.md

 #### iterator begin() noexcept;
 Create/construct a begin() iterator.

+*Implementation notes*:
-Implementation note: The iterator *removes* all elements from the AI_list, replacing the List with a dummy item.
+- The begin iterator *removes* all elements from the AI_list, replacing the List with a dummy item.
 It also reverses the AI_list's native LIFO ordering so that the iterator returns FIFO ordered Links.
+- Applications *MUST NOT* exit an AI_list begin/end loop early, before the begin() iterator equals end().
+Doing so can result in more problems than you might imagine.

 ---
 #### iterator end() noexcept;